KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/avoiding_common_attacks.md

 ## 4. Mortal

 This design pattern gives the admin/owner ability to destroy the contract and remove it from the blockchain using the `selfdestruct` keyword in the `kill` function.
+After destruction, the remaining balance is sent to the admin’s address.
 ```
 //SongRegistry.sol